YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 predefined values are provided by the Camlp5 module _Pcaml_ that is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37) by the formula parser.
-Some of these names: `expr` and `ctyp` are referred to by the _extend_  expression which needs to extend the corresponding standard syntactic categories.
+Some of these names: `expr` and `ctyp` are referred to by the _extend_  expression of The formula parser where the corresponding standard syntactic categories needs to be extended.

 ## (T.10) OCanren Terms